demisto/content/Packs/OpenLDAP/Integrations/OpenLDAP/README.md

 ### ad-authenticate-and-roles
 ***
-Performs simple bind operation on the LDAP server and return the authenticated user's groups.
+Performs a simple bind operation on the LDAP server and returns the authenticated user's groups.

 #### Base Command
 `ad-authenticate-and-roles`